eggjs/egg-core/README.md

 local     | local environment on your own computer unittest  | unit test environment

-You can use this.serverEnv directly after instantiation.

 #### getEggPaths()

-Get the directory of the frameworks, a new framework born by extending egg, then you can use this function to get all frameworks.
+To get directories of the frameworks.
+A new framework is created by extending egg, then you can use this function to get all frameworks.

 #### getLoadUnits()

-A loadUnit is a directory that can be loaded by EggLoader, it has the same structure.
+A loadUnit is a directory that can be loaded by EggLoader, cause it has the same structure.

 This function will get add loadUnits follow the order: